Operator Scope of Action:

-Returns data in a form suitable for use an id attribute value in HTML and XML.
+Returns input argument string data in a form suitable for use an id attribute value in HTML and XML.
 This addresses the problem of using general text strings such as note names as 'id' attributes in output for marked up languages like HTML and XML.

 Using idEncode() ensures the result begins with a letter or underscore, and contains only letters, digits, and the underscore character.
 Multiple underscores are collapsed to a single character.
 For example:

 idEncode(string) → result string

 frogs → frogs